This article is copyright © Nils Osmar 2019.

 The New York Times recently ran an article declaring that dietary supplements can’t help against dementia or Alzheimer’s.
 Their “evidence” was a study showing that some people who were given Vitamin E still developed Alzheimer’s.

-- AVOIDING SUGAR FOR BRAIN HEALTH.
+- AVOIDING SUGAR FOR BRAIN HEALTH (including most fruit, and all fruit juice).
 Which sugars to avoid?
 And why?
 More info

 - TAKING MAGNESIUM THREONATE along with vitamins D3 and K2.
 Why this form of magnesium?
 Why don’t other forms help the brain?
 More info